Consensus Algorithms and the Decomposition-Separation Theorem: Abstract

 \section{Abstract}

-Convergence properties of time inhomogeneous Markov chain based discrete time linear consensus algorithms are analyzed.
+Convergence properties of time inhomogeneous Markov chain based discrete and continuous time linear consensus algorithms are analyzed.
 Provided that a so-called infinite jet flow property is satisfied by the underlying chains, necessary conditions for both consensus and multiple consensus are established.
-A recent extension to non homogeneous Markov chains of the classical Kolmogorov-Doeblin decomposition-separation homogeneous Markov chain results, is then employed to show that the obtained necessary conditions are also sufficient when the chain is of class $\mathcal{P}^*$, as defined by Touri and Nedi\'c.
-It is also shown that Sonin's theorem leads to a rediscovery and generalization of most of the existing results in the literature.
+A recent extension by Sonin of the classical Kolmogorov-Doeblin decomposition-separation for homogeneous Markov chains to the inhomogeneous case is then employed to show that the obtained necessary conditions are also sufficient when the chain is of class $\mathcal{P}^*$, as defined by Touri and Nedi\'c.
+It is also shown that Sonin's theorem leads to a rediscovery and generalization of most of the existing related consensus results in the literature.